 As transmission of information is facilitated by investors' attention, one would expect that more central countries in the network, such as Singapore, Hong Kong, China, United States, and the United Kingdom, would experience weaker effects as investors are likely more attentive to trade information for these countries.
-We measure a country's "centrality" using the most widely used eigen-centrality measure in network analysis (see, for example, Allen and Babus (2008), Acemoglu, Ozdaglar and Tahbaz-Salehi (2010, 2013)).
-Specifically, eigen-centrality is the corresponding eigenvalue calculated by applying the standard eigenvalue decomposition on the export destination matrix Trade in year t in a way similar to Richmond (2016).
+We measure a country's "centrality" using the most widely used eigencentrality measure in network analysis (e.g., Allen and Babus 2008 and Acemoglu et al., 2012, 2013).
+Specifically, eigen-centrality is the corresponding eigenvalue calculated by applying the standard eigenvalue decomposition on the export destination matrix Trade in year t in a way similar to Richmond (2019).